-This is intimacy and there is no human being on the planet with whom you will share the same level of intimacy than the one you vowed to spend the rest of your life with.
-But this kind of closeness comes in different forms.
+This is intimacy, and there is no human being on the planet with whom you’ll share the same level of intimacy than the one you vowed to spend the rest of your life with.
+But, this kind of closeness comes in different forms.
 If you truly desire for your marriage to thrive, growing in these three types of intimacy will give you a great head start.

 Type 1: Sexual Intimacy

-First let me say that sex isn’t the only type of intimacy, and it is a problem when we start confusing the two.
-But it is one of the ways that you experience intimacy with your spouse.
+First, let me say that sex isn’t the only type of intimacy, and it becomes a problem when we start confusing the two.
+But, it’s one of the ways you experience intimacy with your spouse.
 Opinions vary on the level of intimacy that sex includes, but if we look at the common words in the definition—personal, private, contact—there is something inherently intimate about being that close to another human being.

-It’s one of the reasons why sex is supposed to be reserved for our spouses and only our spouses, because there is no one else in the world who can know you that intimately.
+It’s one of the reasons why sex is supposed to be reserved for our spouses and only our spouses because there’s no one else in the world who can know you that intimately.

-Even if we understand our own relationship to our faith and enjoy our own intimate relationship with God, we often think of our spiritual paths as personal and separate from one other.
+Even if we understand our own relationship to our faith and enjoy our own intimate relationship with God, we often think of our spiritual paths as personal and separate from one another.

 Just as intimacy can lead to sex, sex can lead to intimacy.
 The intimacy cycle is important for both partners, but the connection between the two can be different for men and women.
 “Many men can’t feel intimate with their partner unless their sex life is satisfying, but many women can’t enjoy sex without intimacy.
 For men, sex feeds intimacy, and for women, intimacy feeds sex.”
 [Excerpt from Real Sex for Real Women by Dr. Laura Berman]

 Sex can be both an intimacy barometer and an intimacy igniter.
-If its lacking, it may be an indicator that another one of your intimacy areas is lacking, but if its lacking, it also means that you aren’t connecting physically, making that disconnect grow greater.
+If it’s lacking, it may be an indicator that another one of your intimacy areas is lacking, and if it’s lacking, it also means you aren’t connecting physically, making that disconnect grow greater.